-Do it gently, to not cause more damage.
+Do it gently so as to not cause more damage.

-When you are wondering what kind of glue to use to repair a cracked speaker’s cones, it can be any glue that is elastic after drying.
+When you are wondering what kind of glue to use to repair a cracked speaker’s cone, it can be any glue that stays flexible after drying.

 In my opinion, the best glue for speaker cone repair is Tacky Glue, and If you want to try it, click this link and check the recent price on Amazon now.